 Flat Iron Square, London Bridge

-Southwark's semi open-air food and drink venue Flat Iron Square is selling tickets to its World Cup screenings, available from 21 September.
+Southwark's semi open-air food and drink venue Flat Iron Square is selling tickets to its World Cup screenings, available now.
+A roof covering will be installed on the outside area, but there's also an indoors area that's completely sheltered from the November-December elements.
 Current traders include Good Slice pizza, Gamekeeper BBQ, and Latin-inspired Streat Arepas, so you'll be well fed while you watch the action.
 There are two bars on site as well.

 View this post on Instagram